What does a Mental Health Director do?

 Mental Health Director Job Description Sample

-The Mental Health Director is responsible for overseeing the mental health services within an organization, ensuring the delivery of high-quality care, and managing the mental health team.
-This role involves strategic planning, program development, and ensuring compliance with relevant regulations and standards.
+The Mental Health Director is responsible for overseeing the mental health services within an organization, ensuring the provision of high-quality, evidence-based mental health care.
+This role involves strategic planning, program development, and ensuring compliance with regulatory standards.

 Responsibilities: